Page contents

 User testing shows people are more likely to notice a link in the body text than a link as a heading or subheading.

-Browsers can display links and headings differently, so they can become difficult to read or identify when they have been formatted as both.
+Browsers and screen readers can display links and headings differently.
+When a heading is also a link they make the text difficult to read or identify as a link.